BirdeeHub/birdeevim/README.md

 I also wanted to be able to copy paste setup functions for new plugins right into my lua rather than adding hooks for a DSL.

-But I wanted to also manage and download the lua with the flake.
-I wanted to also be able to easily specifically package for projects.
+But I wanted to also be able to easily specifically package for projects.
 Also the wrapper I have figured out how to use only does init.vim

 The solution to a regular config?